bottlerocket-os/bottlerocket/README.md

 * If you set `superpowered` to true, they'll essentially have root access to the host.

 Because of these caveats, host containers are only intended for special use cases.
-We use it for the control container because it needs to be available early to give you access to the OS, and we use it for the admin container because it needs high levels of privilege and because you need it to debug when orchestration isn't working.
+We use them for the control container because it needs to be available early to give you access to the OS, and for the admin container because it needs high levels of privilege and because you need it to debug when orchestration isn't working.

 Be careful, and make sure you have a similar low-level use case before reaching for host containers.